-CASE 1: If your multimeter registered 10 to 12 Volts: This test result confirms that both the ignition switch and the neutral safety switch (on the transmission) are working beautifully.
+CASE 1: Your multimeter registered 10 to 12 Volts.
+This test result confirms that both the ignition switch and the neutral safety switch (on the transmission) are working beautifully.

 Here's why: Without the Start signal from the ignition switch, the starter motor will not activate to start cranking the engine.
 Or if the ignition switch is good and sending the Start Signal, but the neutral safety switch is not completing the circuit, for this Start Signal to reach the starter motor solenoid, the starter motor will not crank the engine.